Sistema PJSFC : Sistema reports acquisition of shares under buyback programme | MarketScreener

-Sistema PJSFC (SSA) Sistema PJSFC: Sistema reports acquisition of shares under buyback programme 27-Aug-2021 / 18:29 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Sistema PJSFC (SSA) Sistema PJSFC: Sistema reports acquisition of shares under buyback programme 30-Aug-2021 / 19:05 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------